iomesh/docs/docs/volume-operations/volume-operations.md

     ```

 ### Cloning PV
 A clone is a duplicate of an existing volume in the system and data on the source will be duplicated to the destination.
-To clone a PV, you should specify an existing PVC in the field `dataSource` so that you can clone a volume based on it.
+To clone a PV, you should create a new PVC and specify an existing PVC in the field `dataSource` so that you can clone a volume based on it.

-**Prerequisites**:
+**Precautions**
 - The source PVC and the destination PVC must be in the same namespace.
 - The source PVC and the destination PVC must have the same StorageClass and VolumeMode configurations.
+- The capacity value must be the same or larger than that of the source PVC.

+**Prerequisite**

+Verify that there is already a PVC available for cloning.

 **Procedure**
-1. Create and configure the YAML file.
+1. Create a PVC `example-clone.yaml`.
+Specify the source PVC you want to clone.

     ```yaml
     apiVersion: v1